realworldocaml/book/en/objects.md

 classes are being defined, it is possible (and necessary) to refer to methods without knowing statically how they will be implemented.

-In contrast, modules use static (lexical) scoping.
+In contrast, modules use static (lexical) scoping, meaning that bindings to functions and other values are determined statically, when the module is defined.
+The binding can't be overridden later.
 If you want to parameterize your module code so that some part of it can be implemented later, you would write a function or functor.
 This is more explicit, but often more verbose than overriding a method in a class.

 In general, a rule of thumb is: use classes and objects in situations where dynamic binding is a big win, for example if you have many similar variations in